tohojo/bufferbloat-net/content/ecn-sane/wiki/index.md

 ## Explore the possible negative effects of a partially or fully ecn-enabled internet on

-* Gaming, voice, DNS traffic
+* Gaming, voice, and DNS traffic
 * Explore improvements to voip (higher bit resolutions, 2.5ms sample rates, etc)
 * Analyze Unresponsive senders
 * ECN-enabled DDOS attacks
-* What does it do VOIP MOS score
+* What does it do VOIP MOS scores?
 * Side effects on routing protocols (such as Babel, ISIS and ARP)
 * Effects of deploying it on protocols such as bittorrent
-* Discover what of rfcXXXX holds in today's IW10 environment
+* Discover what of rfcXXXXes holds in today's IW10 environment

 ## What new can be accomplished by constructive use of ECN?